fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-yodlee.md

 Connection details may vary depending on your bank.
 Some institutions may require additional authentication steps.
 :::

-5. Review the list of accounts to sync
+5. Review the list of accounts to sync:
-   - By default, all accounts are selected
+   - All accounts are selected automatically.
    - Deselect any accounts you don't want to sync (if this option is available)
 6. Click "Save & Finish" or "Save & link more accounts" to add multiple banks
 7. Your accounts will now be connected